surge-dalhousie/discover-python/for-loops.md

 ---

-## A `for` loop executes commands once for each value in a collection.
+## A `for` loop executes commands once for each value in a collection

 *   Doing calculations on the values in a list one by one is as painful as working with `pressure_001`, `pressure_002`, etc.